-Everyone will have a different experience and will all depend on the company that first hires you.
+Everyone will have a different experience, and it will all depend on the company that first hires you.

 HVAC Tool List for Technician and Installer with Pictures